GautamGupta17/Invoice-to-json/README.md

 </table>

 You can see the app in action with the demo images above.
-The app processes the uploaded files and displays the extracted information interactively.
+The app processes the uploaded files and displays the extracted information with extreme precision, using only open source solutions.

 ## Steps to Run the App